swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexLiteralPitch.md

 }
 ```

 Types conforming to `ExpressibleByRegexLiteral` will be able to provide a custom type that conforms to `RegexLiteralProtocol`, which will be used to build the resulting regex value.
-A default conforming type will be provided by the standard library (`Regex` here).
+A default conforming type will be provided by the standard library (`DefaultRegexLiteral` here).

 Libraries can extend regex handling logic for their domains.
 For example, a higher-level library could provide linguistically richer regular expressions by incorporate locale, collation, language dictionaries, and fuzzier matching.
 Similarly, libraries wrapping different regex engines (e.g. `NSRegularExpression`) can support custom regex literals.